RunestoneInteractive/httlads/_sources/WorldFacts/cs1_scrape_cia.rst

 the year 2017.
 The nice thing about this is that you can unzip the file on your local computer but still use ``requests``.

-Download the 2017 zip file from <https://www.cia.gov/the-world-factbook/about/archives/download/factbook-2017.zip>`_ and then extract (unzip) the files, so you can see all of them in a folder.
+Download the `2017 zip file <https://www.cia.gov/the-world-factbook/about/archives/download/factbook-2017.zip>>`_ and then extract (unzip) the files, so you can see all of them in a folder.

 The challenge of this project is that each variable is on its own page.
 So, we